BRACKETS-by-TRIAD/verifications/README.md

 This will definitely prevent withdrawing the money for the unverified user.
 But it doesn't solve the redirect problem.
 Let's do it.

-If we think about it, we actually want to protect the GET route for money withdraw feature, not the final submit button.
+If we think about it, we actually want to protect the GET route for money withdraw feature, not only the final submit button.

 So let's add a GET route:
 ```